 Ben's Trumpet.
 Ben hangs out by the jazz club at night, listening to the various instruments.
 During the day, he plays his imaginary trumpet for his family and friends.
 One day, a few kids tease Ben but a musician comes to the rescue and invites Ben to practice on a real trumpet at the club.
 This is a lovely classic book about how a passion for music can enrich lives, inspire the imagination and bring people together.

-Last year I received a review copy of Tito Puente, Mambo King/Tito Puente, Rey del Mambo.
-The swinging, jazzy text tells the story of Puente’s life from the time when he was a small child banging out catchy rhythms on pots and pans through his time in the Navy, at Julliard, all the way to the end of his career when he was recognized with 5 Grammys.
+Tito Puente, Mambo King/Tito Puente, Rey del Mambo.
+The swinging, jazzy text tells the story of Puente's life from the time when he was a small child banging out catchy rhythms on pots and pans through his time in the Navy, at Julliard, all the way to the end of his career when he was recognized with 5 Grammys.
 Swirling illustrations take the reader on a colorful journey.
 There is a biographical note at the end.
 A Pura Belpré Honor Award Book.

 Jazz Age Josephine is another wonderful picture book about the iconic singer.
 Josephine Baker overcame a difficult childhood, pushed back against racist entertainment policies and dazzled audiences with her dancing.
 Winter’s spirited text and Priceman’s lively, jazzy illustrations, brings Josephine’s particular brand of joyful performance to life.
 Terrific.
-Also available for the Kindle.

 The Little Piano Girl: The Story of Mary Lou Williams, Jazz Legend focuses on the childhood of amazing pianist Mary Lou Williams and her impoverished background in Pittsburg where she charmed the neighbors with her magical playing.
 As a biography I felt it lacked a sense of urgency and interest about an important figure in history, but as the story of an extraordinary girl who overcame hardship to be accepted for her talent it is interesting and I think music-loving kids will enjoy the story.